Black Sabbath: 1982–1984: Gillan as singer and Born Again

 The remaining original members, Iommi and Butler, began auditioning singers for the band's next release.
-Deep Purple and Whitesnake's David Coverdale, Samson's Nicky Moore and Lone Star's John Sloman were all considered and Iommi states in his autobiography that Michael Bolton auditioned.
-The band settled on former Deep Purple vocalist Ian Gillan to replace Dio in December 1982.
+Deep Purple and Whitesnake's David Coverdale, Samson's Nicky Moore and Lone Star's John Sloman were all considered, and Iommi states in his autobiography that Michael Bolton auditioned, though this claim has been disputed, with Butler suggesting that Iommi concocted the story as "a joke" and Bolton insisting it was "only a rumour".
+The band settled on then-former Deep Purple vocalist Ian Gillan to replace Dio in December 1982.
 The project was initially not to be called Black Sabbath, but pressure from the record label forced the group to retain the name.
 The band entered The Manor Studios in Shipton-on-Cherwell, Oxfordshire, in June 1983 with a returned and newly sober Bill Ward on drums.
 "That was the very first album that I ever did clean and sober," Ward recalled.
 "I only got drunk after I finished all my work on the album – which wasn't a very good idea...
 Sixty to seventy per cent of my energy was taken up on learning how to get through the day without taking a drink and learning how to do things without drinking, and thirty per cent of me was involved in the album."

-Born Again (7 August 1983) was panned on release by critics.
-Despite this negative reception, it reached number four in the UK, and number 39 in the U.S. Even three decades after its release, AllMusic's Eduardo Rivadavia called the album "dreadful", noting that "Gillan's bluesy style and humorous lyrics were completely incompatible with the lords of doom and gloom".
+Born Again (9 September 1983) was panned on release by critics.
+Despite this negative reception, it reached number four in the UK, and number 39 in the US Even three decades after its release, AllMusic's Eduardo Rivadavia called the album "dreadful", noting that "Gillan's bluesy style and humorous lyrics were completely incompatible with the lords of doom and gloom".

 Unable to tour because of the pressures of the road, Ward quit the band.
 "I fell apart with the idea of touring," he later explained.
 "I got so much fear behind touring, I didn't talk about the fear, I drank behind the fear instead and that was a big mistake."
-He was replaced by former Electric Light Orchestra drummer Bev Bevan for the Born Again '83–'84 world tour, (often unofficially referred to as the 'Feighn Death Sabbath '83–'84' World Tour) which began in Europe with Diamond Head, and later in the U.S. with Quiet Riot and Night Ranger.
+He was replaced by former Move and Electric Light Orchestra drummer Bev Bevan for the Born Again '83–'84 world tour, (often unofficially referred to as the 'Feighn Death Sabbath '83–'84' World Tour) which began in Europe with Diamond Head, and later in the US with Quiet Riot and Night Ranger.
 The band headlined the 1983 Reading Festival in England, adding Deep Purple's "Smoke on the Water" to their encore.

 The tour in support of Born Again included a giant set of the Stonehenge monument.
 In a move later parodied in the mockumentary This Is Spinal Tap, the band made a mistake in ordering the set piece.
 Butler explained: